karunakarrao/DevOps/Ansible/Ansible-notes.md

 Q. what is ansible plugin local?
 --------------------------------------------
-Ansible plugin "local" is an another connection plug-in for Linux applications. it use to manage Ansible-Master locally, without SSH
+Ansible plugin `local` is an another connection plug-in for Linux applications. it use to manage Ansible-Master locally, without SSH

 	Common uses:
-	-> When writing playbooks that interface with cloud services or other API -> When Ansible is invoked locally by cron job
+	1. When writing playbooks that interface with cloud services or other API
+	2. When Ansible is invoked locally by cron job

-Q. What is winrm and docker:
+Q. What is `winrm` and `docker`:
 --------------------------------------------
 	winrm: Allows Windows machines  as managed hosts.
 	docker: Allows Ansible to treat Docker containers as managed hosts without using SSH. this feature introduced in Ansible 2

  Note: `pywinrm` Python module must be installed on Linux control node to support `winrm`

 Q. How can we change Ansible Configuration Settings?
 -----------------------------------------------------
 Ansible will look for ansible configurations in the below order, we can use `$ ansible-config view` utility to see all configuration settings and their defaults.

+	$ ansible-config view 		--> to view the ansible configurations

 	1st) ANSIBLE_CONFIG (environment variable, if set)
 	2nd) ansible.cfg (in current directory)